JacobRosenlund/NixOS/README.md

 [^1]: Often they remain incomplete (*thanks ADHD*), or I flat-out forget them.
 Often this results in mysterious conflicts that can take hours to track down.

-[^2]: I haven’t verified, but I imagine that installing the same package as a `system-package` and a `user-package` would possibly result in not good things.
-In addition, there are a few packages that can be “enabled” instead of installed.
-I’m also unsure of what would happen if you install the “package version” of a program that you have *enabled.*
+[^2]: After optimizing my config, I have found that installing the same package as a `system-package` and a `user-package` result in not good things.
+There are also a few packages that can be “enabled” instead of installed.
+I’m unsure of what would happen if you install the “package version” of a program that you have *enabled.*

 [^3]: This way each unique host can utilize the benefits of separating out each “function” into distinct modules.
 For example, a “default” host can have all the necessities installed and a “art” host can have many of the same features as the “default” host with the addition of other programs.